scriptella/scriptella-etl/trunk/samples/ldap/jdbc/readme.txt

 Migration of LDAP data to database
 ----------------------------------
-We assume the directory is populated with the following data (LDIF format):
+It is assumed that the directory is populated with the following data (LDIF format):
 # top-level entry
 dn: dc=scriptella
 objectclass: dcObject